LinkNacional/payment-gateway-pix-for-givewp/README.txt

  2. Form view (donate to us)

 == Changelog ==
+= 2.2.3 - 12/12/2025 =
+* Correction on the receipt page with the PagHyper shortcode.

 = 2.2.2 - 05/09/2025 =
 * Fixes to the texts and translation of the plugin.